arashnm80/arashnm80.github.io/handbook.md

 ### Streak
 Most important metric for success are daily, weekly and monthly streaks.

+### Web Graph Cycle
+- Most are connected
+- Sizes and directions vary

 ### Cut the crap
 - to the point